 Large HMO property

-An HMO property is thought to be large if it’s three or more storeys high and has five or more tenants forming more than one household.
+An HMO property is thought to be large if it has six or more tenants forming more than one household.
 If you’re thinking of buying this type of property, you will need to look at more specialist HMO Mortgages.

 We also deal with lenders who are willing to consider any kind of property, rather than a standard house or flat.
 If the building is considered to be suitable security for the loan, these lenders do not have a maximum number of bedrooms allowed.

 Here are a few things to take into consideration when looking to apply for an HMO mortgage – for more information you can contact our team of experts either online or by calling 01922 620008.